UNISON RESEARCH MAX MINI Review – More Than Mini

 UNISON RESEARCH MAX MINI Review

-The large horn at top gives wide dispersion and a large sound stage.
+The large horn at the top gives wide dispersion and a large sound stage.
 It also provides high efficiency: little power is needed to go loud.

 Switching to our Icon Audio Stereo 30SE singleended valve amplifier (4 Ohm) brought little change.
 There was the greater stage depth valves bring, a tad more warmth and body – and throwing the big rear switch to valve (tube) added to this effect, but I preferred the drier sound of Solid-State.
 Valve EQ is for bright transistor amplifiers, adding a bit of warmth – unnecessary for a valve amplifier.